Live FX rates · Reviewed 4 July 2026

 4 pairs

 No matching pairs found.
-Try a different currency code or contact us — we may still be able to help.
+Try a different currency code, or speak to a specialist — we may still be able to help.

 Exchange rates & conversion — common questions

-Quick answers about the rates we quote, supported pairs and how transfers work.
+Quick answers about the rates we quote, the pairs we support and how transfers work.

 What exchange rate does Cambridge Currencies use?

-Cambridge Currencies quotes a transfer rate, which is the mid-market rate plus a small margin.
-Our standard margin is materially tighter than high-street banks, who typically apply margins of 3–5% on international transfers.
-Each rate is confirmed by phone with a dedicated specialist before the transfer is executed, so you always know the exact pounds-and-pence cost upfront.
+Cambridge Currencies quotes a transfer rate, which is the mid-market rate plus a transparent margin.
+Our margins are competitive compared with high-street banks.
+Each rate is confirmed by phone with a dedicated specialist before the transfer is executed, so you know the exact pounds-and-pence cost upfront.

 Are the rates on these pages live?

-Each individual currency pair page displays the latest mid-market exchange rate, updated throughout the trading day.
-The mid-market rate is the indicative wholesale rate and is shown for guidance — your transfer rate will include a small margin and is confirmed in writing before any transaction is processed.
+Each individual currency pair page displays the latest mid-market exchange rate, updated through the trading day.
+The mid-market rate is the indicative wholesale rate and is shown for guidance — your transfer rate includes a margin and is confirmed in writing before any transaction is processed.

-All client transfers are processed through FCA-regulated payment partners: The Currency Cloud Limited (FRN 900199) for UK and rest-of-world transfers, and Sciopay Ltd (FRN 927951) for additional UK payment services.
-Client funds are held in segregated, safeguarded accounts and are not used for investment or lending.
+Cambridge Currencies operates with FCA-authorised partners.
+All client transfers are processed through FCA-authorised payment institutions: The Currency Cloud Limited (FRN 900199) for UK and rest-of-world transfers, and Sciopay Ltd (FRN 927951) for additional UK payment services.
+Client funds are held in safeguarded accounts and are not used for investment or lending.

 How do I get a quote on a specific pair?

-Click any pair above to see the live mid-market rate and request a personalised transfer quote, or contact our team directly.
-All transfers at Cambridge Currencies are completed by phone with a dedicated specialist — particularly important for transfers above £10,000, where rate timing and execution can make a meaningful difference to the final cost.
+Select any pair above to see the latest mid-market rate and request a personalised transfer quote, or contact our team directly.
+All transfers at Cambridge Currencies are completed by phone with a dedicated specialist — particularly useful for transfers above £10,000, where rate timing and execution can make a meaningful difference to the final cost.

-What is the difference between mid-market and transfer rates?
+What is the difference between the mid-market rate and the transfer rate?

 The mid-market rate is the midpoint between the buy and sell prices at which currencies trade in wholesale markets.
 The transfer rate is the rate at which we exchange currency on your behalf, and includes a transparent margin that funds the service.
-We always show the total cost upfront — there are no hidden fees added at the point of payment.
+We show the total cost upfront, with no hidden fees added at the point of payment.

 Why use a specialist for your currency transfer?